-Population and Precaution Drug Elderly Pediatrics Renal Dysfunction Hepatic Dysfunction Pregnancy and Nursing safety or efficacy observed between elderly and younger adult patients. the treatment of HeFH.
-Safety and efficacy in children for other approved indications have not been established. mild to moderate renal dysfunction.
-Use with caution in severe renal dysfunction; doses above 40 mg per day have not been studied. unexplained persistent elevations in serum transaminases.
-Potential excretion into breast milk; not recommended in breastfeeding women lovastatin No dosage adjustment required in the elderly.
-The initial starting dose of lovastatin extended- release should not exceed 20 mg/day (ALTOPREV).
-Approved for use in children 10 to 17 years of age for the treatment of HeFH (MEVACOR); maximum dose of 40 mg/day.
-Safety and efficacy in children <10 years of age have not been established (MEVACOR).
-Safety and efficacy in children have not been established (ALTOPREV).
-Renal dosage adjustment is required; for creatinine clearances <30 mL/minute, use with caution and carefully consider doses >20 mg/day.
-No dosage adjustment required.
-Pregnancy Category X No data on excretion in breast milk; not recommended. pitavastatin No evidence of overall differences in safety or efficacy observed between elderly and younger adult patients.
-Safety and efficacy in children have not been established.
-Renal dosage adjustment is required; for creatinine clearances 15 to 60 mL/ minute or end- stage renal disease receiving hemodialysis, an initial dose of 1 mg once daily and a maximum dose of 2 mg/day is re- commended.
+not been established. severe renal dysfunction; doses above 40 mg per day have not been studied. breast milk; contraindicated during breastfeeding Lovastatin No dosage adjustment required in the elderly.
+The initial starting dose of lovastatin ER should not exceed 20 mg/day (Altoprev).
+Approved for use in children 10 to 17 years of age for the treatment of HeFH (Mevacor); maximum dose of 40 mg/day.
+Safety and efficacy in children < 10 years of age have not been established (Mevacor).
+Safety and efficacy in children have not been established (Altoprev).
+Renal dosage adjustment is required; for creatinine clearances < 30 mL/minute, use with caution and carefully consider doses > 20 mg/day.
 Contraindicated in active liver disease or unexplained persistent elevations in serum transaminases.
+Pregnancy Category X (Mevacor) No data on excretion in breast milk; not recommended (Mevacor) Unclassified† (Altoprev) Contraindicated in pregnant women (Altoprev).
+Contraindicated during breastfeeding (Altoprev) Pitavastatin No evidence of overall differences in safety or efficacy observed between elderly and younger adult patients.
+Approved for use in children 8 years of age and older for the treatment of HeFH (Livalo).
+Safety and efficacy in children have not been established (Zypitamag).
+Renal dosage adjustment is required; for creatinine clearances 15 to 59 mL/ minute or endstage renal disease receiving hemodialysis, an initial dose of 1 mg once daily and a maximum dose of 2 mg/day is recommended.
+Contraindicated in active liver disease or unexplained persistent elevations in serum transaminases.
+Unclassified† Contraindicated in pregnant women Contraindicated during breastfeeding Pravastatin No evidence of overall differences in safety or efficacy observed between elderly Approved for use in children 8 to 18 years of age for the treatment of HeFH.
+Safety and efficacy in children Renal dosage adjustment is required in severe renal impairment; an initial dose of 10 mg/day is recommended.
+Contraindicated in active liver disease or unexplained persistent elevations in serum transaminases.
 Unclassified [†] Contraindicated in pregnant women.
-Contraindicated during breastfeeding.
+Pravastatin is present in breast